ksopyla/tensorflow-mnist-convnets/README.md

 # Tensorflow MNIST Convolutional Network Tutorial

 This project is another tutorial for teaching you Artificial Neural Networks.
 I hope that my way of presenting the material will help you in long learning process.
 All the examples are presented in [TensorFlow](https://www.tensorflow.org/) and as a runtime environment I choose the [online python IDE - PLON.io](https://plon.io).
-PLON makes much easier to share this tutorial and run computations online without any configuraion.
+PLON makes much easier to share this tutorial with you and run the computations online without any configuraion.

 Project presents four different neural nets for [MNIST](http://yann.lecun.com/exdb/mnist/) digit classification.
 The former two are [fully connected neural networks](https://en.wikipedia.org/wiki/Artificial_neural_network) and latter are [convolutional networks](https://en.wikipedia.org/wiki/Convolutional_neural_network).
 Each network is build on top of previous example with gradually increasing difficulty in order to learn more powerful models.

 ## Models implemented: